 This is the core of the deformer.
 It functions in a similar way to the Formula Deformer that comes with Cinema, but with some differences.

-The way the deformer works is that for each point in the spline a displacement along either the X or Y axis, or both, is calculated and added to the current spline point coordinate.
+The way the deformer works is that for each point in the spline a displacement along one or more of the axes is calculated and added to the current spline point coordinate.
 An example would be the simplest possible formula, consisting of a single number - let's say, '2'.
-So you would type '2' into the X or Y formula fields.
+So you would type '2' into the formula fields.

 That isn't very useful, but with more complex formulas you can do a lot more than that.
 The default formula in the deformer is along the Y axis of the point and reads: